Luke Lewis: 2017

 Lewis became the second Cronulla-Sutherland Sharks player, the other being Chris Heighington (in round 5) to join the 300 games club when Cronulla hosted the South Sydney Rabbitohs on Friday 21 July 2017.

 2018

 Lewis spent the majority of the 2018 NRL season with a calf injury, Lewis was expected to sign a contract extension with the Sharks because of his consistent form when playing.
 He decided not to renew his current contract saying "I ended up pumping it out but when I started questioning myself, I just knew that it was time to make the decision to hang them up."

 Lewis played 17 games for Cronulla in his last season at the club.
 His final game before retirement was the 22-6 preliminary final loss against Melbourne at AAMI Park in which Lewis scored a try.

+Statistics

 Commentary career

 Since his retirement from NRL, Lewis has been part of the ABC Radio Grandstand NRL commentary team.